top of page

 IV

-I see the miracle coming
+I see the miracle arriving:

 What a beautiful thing, the running

-of a meek silence of determination, aging
+of a meek silence of determination in our age:

-day after day, in the loins of our veins…
+adding up day after day, in the loins of our veins…

 And the renewal of the same thought